aerosol/anxibits-hugo/content/post/2018-04-23-kobo-on-wallabag-self-hosted-read-later.md

     reading.

-  - Install Docker and `docker-compose` unless you feel like spending a whole day, messing around with PHP modules configuration.
+  - Install Docker and `docker-compose` unless you feel like spending a whole day messing around with PHP modules configuration.
 [Alternative installation methods are properly documented](https://doc.wallabag.org/).

-  - Get a LetsEncrypt certificate for the (sub)domain of choice.
+  - Get a LetsEncrypt certificate for the (sub)domain of your choice.

 Run the following `docker-compose.yml` with `docker-compose up`: